purdiea/Git-Intro/README.md

  Go to the repository you want to clone online and copy the address by selecting the green button _"Clone or Download"_ - then make sure Use SSH is selected, and copy the address.
 (The https version is not compatable with 2 factor authentication in GitHub).
 In the terminal, run the following:

  >git clone git@github.com:sandramchung/choc-chip.git

+ You can also add an optional name at the end of this command if you want to name it something different from the repo version.

 ### Looking at repository, editing file, and pushing back to GitHub